 At the time, the development in the automotive industry was fast and furious.
-While the first models were direct descendants of horse-drawn carriages, OPEL launched an ultra-modern small car at an extremely competitive price as early as in 1909.
-The 4/8 PS OPEL Doktorwagen already had an OPEL-engineered and OPEL-built 4-cylinder in-line engine.
-The Doktorwagen was available at between 4,000 and 5,000 Deutsche Mark, while many other cars that were manufatured during this period cost in the region of 20,000 Mark.
-OPEL therefore transformed the motorcar from a prestigious toy for the rich and the famous into a more affordable mobility solution for a broader target market.
+While the first models were direct descendants of horse-drawn carriages, OPEL launched an ultra-modern small car at an extremely competitive price as early as 1909.
+The 4/8 PS Opel Doktorwagen already had an OPEL-engineered and OPEL-built 4-cylinder in-line engine.
+The Doktorwagen was available at between 4,000 and 5,000 Deutsche Mark, while many other cars that were manufactured during this period cost in the region of 20,000 Mark.
+OPEL, therefore, transformed the motorcar from a prestigious toy for the rich and the famous into a more affordable mobility solution for a broader target market.

 From Laubfrosch to Kadett: Mass mobility

 What these revolutionary cars were for the 1920s, the new OPEL Kadett was for the 1930s.
 Automotive progress was making huge waves and the Kadett replaced the successful OPEL P4 and celebrated its debut with a self-supporting steel body, single-wheel front suspension, 4-cylinder four-stroke engine and hydraulic drum brakes.
 The prices were well below those of the direct competitors.
 In 1938, the 'normal' OPEL Kadett limousine was made available for an affordable 1,795 Deutsche Mark!

 The Kadett nameplate was revived in 1962 and OPEL upped the ante even further with the Kadett A. While many competitors still relied on two-stroke or air-cooled rear-mounted engines, the newcomer OPEL Kadett stood out with the advanced technology of a water-cooled 4-cylinder engine, quiet 4-speed transmission and body styles ranging from coupé to caravan.